 Businesses will have a single view of operational and financial insights across the enterprise

-As employees return to commercial and corporate buildings, connected data will help leaders make better-informed decisions.
+As employees return to commercial and corporate buildings, connected data is critical in helping leaders make better-informed decisions.

-A new partnership between Honeywell and SAP will - for the first time - combine both financial and operational data, providing insights across an entire enterprise.
+A partnership between Honeywell and SAP - for the first time - combines both financial and operational data, providing insights across an entire enterprise.

 Businesses having one view of financial and operational data will enable faster decisions.

 “Companies are really looking for scalability and for trust in data,” said Peter Maier, president of SAP industries and customer advisory.